 Toxicity: Non-toxic to pets and people.

-The Role of Potting Soil
+The Importance of Good Potting Soil

 - Nutrient Supply: Plants absorb nutrients from the soil to grow and stay healthy.
 Using a high-quality potting mix ensures that your plants get the essential nutrients they need.